Are Calathea Poisonous To Cats? (A Quick Rundown)

 Fortunately however Calathea do not contain any such chemical compounds and are actually a source of nutrition for herbivores in their native surroundings.

-Plants that are similar in appearance to Calathea
+Plants toxic to cats and similar in appearance to Calathea

 Even browsing through the stores of professional plant sellers online I’ve come across mislabelled plants many times over.